 Pulled Pork Internal Temp / What Temp to Pull Pork Butt

-How To Cook Pork Shoulder to 195 Degrees
+How To Cook Pork Butt to 195 Degrees

 When you’re ready to start cooking, preheat your grill or smoker.
 Set a gas grill to medium-low, build a low charcoal fire, or set your pellet grill to 225 degrees Fahrenheit.